mnutsch/TextAdventureEngine/Readme.md

 ## Playing the Game
 After following the instructions in Setup, run the following command to start the text adventure: "node index.js"

+### Commands
+The following is a list of commands that the player can enter:

+look: This describes the player's current room. look at (item): This describes an object which is in the player's current room or the player's inventory. look at (npc): This describes an NPC which is in the player's current room. get (item): This moves an item from the player's current room to the player's inventory.
+inventory: This lists the items in the player's inventory.
+north: This moves the player to another room if available.
+south: This moves the player to another room if available.
+east: This moves the player to another room if available.
+west: This moves the player to another room if available.
+up: This moves the player to another room if available.
+down: This moves the player to another room if available.
+quit: This quits the game.